curreythomas/game-of-life/README.md

-# React-of-Life
+# Game-of-Life

-React-of-Life is a game created with react based on British Mathematician John H. Conway's Game of Life.
+Game-of-Life is a game created with react based on British Mathematician John H. Conway's Game of Life.
 This game allows you to generate your "World" with rows and columns to see a wonderful evolution of "life" and hopefully cool patterns!

 > ## Contents
 >